spark-mv/cdn/install.md

 To protect you from accidental mass deployment, at this stage HolaCDN is still disabled on the server side.
 You will see an ```using zone gen mode disabled (no_browser_match)``` error message on any device trying to play a video with HolaCDN.
 This is by design and expected.
 Continue to the next step to gradually enable in production.

-Next step is to [start collecting statistics from real users][10].
+Next step is to [start collecting statistics from real users](#RedirectTraffic).

-# 6. Redirect your user's traffic to use HolaCDN or enable statistics collection
+# 6. <a name="RedirectTraffic"></a>Redirect your user's traffic to use HolaCDN or enable statistics collection

 When you are satisfied with local testing, you can gradually enable statsitics collection and/or redirct user's CDN traffic for real users in production.